DanDawson/js8spotter/README.txt

 # JS8Spotter MIT License, Joe Lyman KF7MIX
 # You should have received a copy of the source and license with the program
-# Special thanks to KE0DHO, KF0HHR, N0GES, N6CYB, KQ4DRG, KI6ESH, and N4FWD.
+# Special thanks to KE0DHO, KF0HHR, KQ4DRG, N4FWD, and N0GES, for help in
+# development

 # Overview